QMonkey/monkey-vim/README.md

 Quickfix windows auto-resize to fit content (max 10 lines), auto-close when empty, and are placed at the bottom.

 Note: `gdefault` is set, so `:s` performs global substitution (all matches per line) by default.
-The jumplist is cleared on each Vim startup (`clearjumps`) to avoid cross-project contamination. `jumpoptions+=stack` makes the jumplist behave like the tagstack.
+The jumplist is persisted per project via the per-project viminfo. `jumpoptions+=stack` makes the jumplist behave like the tagstack.

 #### 1.18 Auto-insert file headers